cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 ## Spring Boot Application
 The Java application which will be monitored is a Spring Boot 2 application.
 Using Spring Boot we're going to create a simple REST api for users that are stored in a MYSQL database, the api will provide simple CRUD operations for users data.

-Besides the REST api, application will have some scheduled backgrounds tasks.
-This tasks does no do anything util, they are built only to show how we can monitor background tasks by using APM Agent public API.
+Besides the REST api, the application will have some scheduled backgrounds tasks.
+These tasks do not have any functionalities, they are built only to show how we can monitor background tasks using APM agent pulbic API.

 ###### REST endpoints

-* GET `/api/v1/users/{userId}` - Returns user with id from MYSQL or 404 if no user was found
+* GET `/api/v1/users/{userId}` - Returns an user with a specific ID or 404 if no user was found
 * POST `/api/v1/users` - Creates a new user.
 Request body sample: `{"name":"Cosmin Seceleanu","email":"test@email.com"}`
-* DELETE `/api/v1/users/{userId}` - Delete a user with id userIR or returns 404 if user does not exists
+* DELETE `/api/v1/users/{userId}` - Deletes an user with a specific userid or returns 404 if user does not exists

 ## Deploy services